 Emotional Support Animals

-Therapy or emotional support animals can travel for free inside the cabin as long as the weight/dimensions of the animal in the cabin are such that it does not exceed the limit established for PETCs (maximum weight of 8 kg, including cage) as it must fit in the space assigned to its owner.
-It must be stated that, before boarding, the animal may undergo an examination to determine its suitability to travel inside the aircraft's cabin and to check its sociability with strangers.
+Therapy or Emotional Support Animals (dogs or cats) can travel for free inside the cabin if the weight/dimensions of the animal in the cabin are such that it does not exceed 20 kg of weight, as well as they must fit in the space assigned to its owner.
+They must occupy any seat with the passenger, unless the animal obstructs an aisle or other area that must remain unobstructed to facilitate an emergency evacuation.

 To be able to fly safely and with no setbacks, the animal must have been conveniently trained to behave correctly in a public environment.
 The transportation of the animal within the cabin will only be permitted if it is obedient and behaves in the due form.

-On long-haul flights, a confirmation from the owner of the pet's capacity to make bowel movements in a controlled manner and without generating any type of discomfort for the other passengers is required.
+On long-haul flights, a confirmation from the owner of the animal's capacity to make bowel movements in a controlled manner and without generating any type of discomfort for the other passengers is required.

-Otherwise, the placement of a muzzle may be required for its transportation or they will be transferred to the hold (provided that there is an adequate container), or they may even be denied transportation.
+Otherwise, the placement of a muzzle may be required for its transportation or they will be transferred to the hold (if there is an adequate container), or they may even be denied transportation.

 From 26 July 2008, the provision of the assistance service for passengers with disabilities or reduced mobility ceases to be the responsibility of airlines and becomes the responsibility of each airport.